Savag3life/ShockNumberFormats/README.md

 - `1.5M` to `1500000`
 - `6.8k` to `6800`

+The Default configuration includes the following formats:
+- Thousands, `K` or `k`
+- Millions, `M` or `m`
+- Billions, `B` or `b`
+- Trillions, `T` or `t`
+- Quadrillions, `Q` or `q`
+- Sextillion, `S` or `s`
+- Octillions, `O` or `o`
+- Nonillions, `N` or `n`
+- Decillions, `D` or `d`
+- Undecillions, `U` or `u`p

 ## Compatibility
 This project should be compatible with any server running Paper, Spigot, or Bukkit.
 On any version (theoretically) from 1.8 to 1.21.5.
 However, it has only been tested on 1.21.4 and 1.21.5.
 ALL plugins which do not use a packet-level command framework should be supported automatically.

 ## Safety
-Given the nature of this type of plugin, some may be concerned about the safety of their server.
-This plugin does not modify any core server files, and does not require any special permissions to run.
 It is a simple plugin that modifies the way numbers are displayed in chat, and does not affect any other functionality of the server.
-If a number is too large, or not valid, the plugin ultimately handling the command will still validate & fail as normal.
-The worse case scenario is that the plugin will not be able to convert the number, and the command will fail as its unable to parse the suffixed number into an actual number.
+If a number is too large, or not valid, the plugin ultimately handling the command will still validate & fail as if the player entered all the zeros required for their input number.
 This has no effect on permission checks, balances, limits, or anything else.
 ## Installation
-1. Install Shock Number Formats
+1. Install Shock Number Formats plugin by downloading the latest release from the [GitHub Releases](https://github.com/Savag3life/ShockNumberFormats/releases)
-2. Install PacketEvents
-3. Restart, dont reload.
+3. **Restart**, don't reload!
+This plugin requires a full server restart to function properly.
 4. Enjoy!
+Make sure you configure any blacklisted commands in the `config.yml` file.